taloc/data_wrangling/README.md

 image-predictions.tsv (downloaded programmatically)
 tweet_json.txt (created by using tweepy).

-A series of libraries and python methods were used to achieve the 2 objectives, the code can be found in file wrangle_act.ipynb
+A series of libraries (numpy, pandas, matplotlib, seaborn) and python methods were used to achieve the 2 objectives, the code can be found in file wrangle_act.ipynb

 Project output files: